oddlama/minecraft-server/README.md

 ### 💾 Changing or disabling backups

-To create backups, the service calls the `server/backup.sh` file automatically each time the server stops.
+To create backups, the service calls the `./backup.sh` file in the server directory automatically each time any server stops.
 Feel free to adjust this script to your liking.
 To completely disable backups, replace the script's content with:

 ```bash